-At Princeton University, sustainability is a collaborative effort that engages the full spectrum of the University community with broad participation of educators, staff, students and alumni.
+At Princeton University, sustainability is a collaborative effort that engages the full spectrum of the University community with broad participation of educators, administrators, staff, students, and alumni.
 In 2008, University Trustees adopted a Sustainability Plan for Princeton.

 The plan grew out of the efforts of the Princeton Sustainability Committee, which was established in 2002 by President Shirley M. Tilghman.
-Consisting of faculty, administrators and students, the committee realized that attaining exemplary campus stewardship and preparing Princeton's students to become engaged environmental citizens required a comprehensive plan.
+Consisting of faculty, administrators, and students, the Committee realized that attaining exemplary campus stewardship and preparing Princeton's students to become engaged environmental citizens requires a comprehensive plan.

 The plan centers on three principal themes:

 - Greenhouse Gas Reduction